rocket-pool/old.docs.rocketpool.net/src/guides/node/config-docker.md

 If you're happy with your setup and are ready to start the Smartnode, click `Save and Exit` here and go to the [Wrapping Up](#wrapping-up) section next.

-If you would like to review all of the settings and customize many additional settings that weren't included in the Wizard, click `Review All Settings` and go to the [next section](#configuring-the-smartnode-stack-via-the-settings-manager).
+If you would like to review all of the settings and customize many additional settings that weren't included in the Wizard, click `Review All Settings` and go to the [next section](#configuring-via-the-settings-manager).

-## Configuring the Smartnode Stack via the Settings Manager
+## Configuring via the Settings Manager

 If you've already run `rocketpool service config`, instead of being greeted by the Wizard, you will see the **Settings Manager** screen: